DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/5-discussion/mod.typ

 #tab

-// - Integration with V2X: rely on V2X communication when available; otherwise, fall back to the onboard model. #checked
+// - Integration with V2X: rely on V2X communication when available; otherwise, fall back to the onboard model.
 // - Memory footprint: on-board memory is not a concern, as models are designed for inference and are lightweight.
-// - GPS limitations: GPS alone does not provide sufficient information for precise path planning. #checked
+// - GPS limitations: GPS alone does not provide sufficient information for precise path planning.
-// - Rotation estimation from GPS: determine vehicle orientation using the vector between the current position and the intersection center. #checked
+// - Rotation estimation from GPS: determine vehicle orientation using the vector between the current position and the intersection center.
-// - Compliance with ISO 26262: implement a hand-over strategy that aligns with functional safety standards. #checked
+// - Compliance with ISO 26262: implement a hand-over strategy that aligns with functional safety standards.

 // rely on v2x when available, otherwise this method
 // On-board memory footprint of each model (hardly a problem as models do not require training.
 Computers optimized for inference.)